suisuyy/snote/README.md

 use github repo  as storage backend,edit your github repo directly

-the code is ugly,but it works :)
+the code is ugly,but... it works :)